radeksimko/otto-docker-dev-plugin/README.md

 ## Motivation

 **Vagrant** does have docker support, but it's not very flexible for multi-container apps (which if you follow the 12-Factor manifesto is the majority).
+The Vagrant Docker provisioner apparently has a separate DSL stanza for downloading images and for running those.
+Docker Volumes are not a 1st class citizen either.
+One has to use `run :args` to attach volumes.
 **Vagrant** does not expose dockerd to be easily accessed from outside of the VM as opposed to **Docker Machine**.